How to Cite Sources

 Using Notes as Citations

-CMOS style (used for most published books) allows notes as a proper way to cite sources.
+CMOS style (used for most published books written for the masses—not academics) allows notes as a proper way to cite sources.
 (CMOS is cool with parenthetical citations too, but having parentheses all over the place is a little more conspicuous than little superscript numbers.
 I always use notes since it’s less distracting for the reader.)

 Footnotes and endnotes act the same way as each other; the only difference is where they appear in the document.
 Footnotes are placed at the bottom of each page a source is cited.
 Endnotes are placed at the end of each chapter (common when several authors wrote their own chapters) or at the end of the document (common for everything else).